sschwartzman/newrelic-synthetics-sebuilder/README.md

 synthetics-sebuilder-formatter
 ==============================

 Formatter plugin for se-builder.
-Generates javascript to use in New Relic Synthetics Scripted Browser scripts.
+Generates javascript to use in New Relic Synthetics Scripted Browser tests.

 ## Installation

 Note: I still need to create a Se-builder "plugin" around the formatter, but you can use it as-is by following these steps.

 1. Download & install [se-builder](http://sebuilder.github.io/se-builder/).
-Yes, you need [FireFox](https://www.mozilla.org/en-US/firefox/new/).
+Yes, you'll need [FireFox](https://www.mozilla.org/en-US/firefox/new/) too.
 2. Copy nr-synthetics.js from this repo into this directory on your laptop:
 `/Users/[you]/Library/Application Support/Firefox/Profiles/[your_profile]/extensions/seleniumbuilder@saucelabs.com/chrome/content/html/js/builder/selenium2/io/formats`
 3. Backup and Edit the following file: